Hackuarium/simple-spectro/README.md

 # DIY spectrophotometer

+This project was done in the [Hackuarium](http://www.hackuarium.ch/en/) association,  a DIY biology and open laboratory situated in Renens (Switzerland).
+Please fee free to [contact us](mailto:hello@hackuarium.ch) if you would like more information.

 The goal is to create a simple spectrophotometer that measures the absorbance of a sample at 3 different light colors (red, green, blue), is autonomous (on battery) and displays the result on a LCD screen.